DataIntellectTech/TorQ/InstallGuide.md

 **releasedir** -

-Is a mandatory parameter that is the full path or relative path to the directory you want to either create or exists that the installation will be executed to.
+Is a mandatory parameter that is the full path or relative path to the deployment directory that will populate the Torq and TorQApp.
+If the directory doesn't exist then script creates one.
 As follows:

 `releasedir=/home/user/deploy`